-Haileybury Almaty will offer the following subjects at A Level but other courses may be available with sufficient demand.
+Haileybury Almaty will offer the following subjects at A Level but other courses may be available with sucient demand.
 Speak to the Head of Sixth Form if your subject is not on the list:

 - Art & Design;

 - Biology;

 - Business Studies;

 - Chemistry;

 - Computer Science;

+- English Language OR;

 - English Literature;

 - Economics;

 - Further Mathematics (must also take Mathematics);

 - Geography;

 - History;

 - Mathematics;

 - Physics;

 - Psychology;

 - Russian.